 What is ATAD?

-The European Anti-Tax Avoidance Directive (ATAD) aims to provide a minimum level of protection for the EU market and ensure a harmonized and coordinated approach in the EU to the implementation of some of the recommendations under the OECD BEPS project.
+The European Anti-Tax Avoidance Directive (ATAD) aims to provide a minimum level of protection for the EU market and ensure a harmonised and coordinated approach in the EU to the implementation of some of the recommendations under the OECD BEPS project.

 The ATAD grants EU member states certain options in implementing the directive into their domestic laws.

 Deloitte’s ATAD surveys focus on the impact and implementation of the interest expense limitation rule, the controlled foreign companies (CFC) rules and the rules fighting hybrid mismatches in the member states.

 To discourage companies from artificially shifting debt, member states are required to implement measures limiting the tax deductibility of interest on debt.
 Various options are available in implementing the limitation rule, such as including a de minimis threshold, an “escape clause” and a grandfathering provision.

 The interest expense limitation rule was required to be implemented into the domestic law of the EU member states by 31 December 2018, with the new measures applying as from 1 January 2019.